‘Journeys in carbon-free discipleship’

 We will commit ourselves to getting our carbon footprints down to the level required for sustainability.
 We will also ensure that we respect the laws of nature (in which we see the hand of our Creator) and the needs of the natural world, in all aspects of our lives.

-ecocell 2 is for people who have completed ecocell 1or an equivalent programme.
+ecocell is for people already made significant changes to their lifestyle such as those listed in ‘Nine First Steps’.
 It will involve significant further learning, very committed action at the personal level, and at the local political level.
-Like in ecocell 1, we will be supported through prayer, poetry, stories and group activities, and by a range of resources available from Green Christian.
+We will be supported through prayer, poetry, stories and group activities, and by a range of resources available from Green Christian.
 We anticipate that this stage will take a period of about five years, to make the necessary changes in our lives.

 Documents for download: